enasequence/sub-file-uploader/cert-2022/readme.txt

 openssl-ena.csr - This is the CSR file.
-See Project readme.md for steps to create CSR file privatekey.key - Private key used to crete the CSR file ena_ebi_2022_08_Nov.pem - Certificate from the Certificate authority
+See Project readme.md for steps to create CSR file privatekey.key - Private key used to crete the CSR file ena-certificate.pem - Certificate for ENA from the Certificate authority cs_cert_root_inter.cer - CA Root and intermediate certificate